As an international exchange platform, Global Tourism Economy Forum (GTEF) promotes sustainable development of

 One major reason for Macao’s success is its unique status as China’s only destination for legalised gaming.

-Fuelled by China’s flourishing wealth and liberalisation, Macao overtook Las Vegas in terms of total gaming revenue in
+Fuelled by China’s flourishing wealth and liberalisation, Macao overtook Las Vegas in terms of total gaming

 2006 to become the largest gaming economy in the world.